 In general, the selection process can be broken up into the following stages, each of which is designed to test your aptitude, character, and physical suitability for the role.

+The application form is based on the competency and values framework ( CVF) You will be expected to evidence your values and evidence of the competencies from your policing career.
 Your application will be sifted to the same high standards expected for any applicant to this organisation.

 You will find plenty of information online and on social media to assist you in your preparation.
-Candidates will also be subject to a Substance Misuse Test at this stage.

 You will be required to attend an appointment with our Health Provider to confirm you are fit and healthy and meet the standards required of an operational police officer.
 This includes the eyesight test and BMI check.